Menu

 • Add shipping costs (if you have paid shipping, show the cheapest option).
 That recommendation is great for stores with free shipping.
 But if you have very expensive shipping, that can have a more negative impact at this funnel stage.
 So be careful with it;

-• Don't add shipping information only in the header because most users will miss it (unless it's sticky to the header and always visible).
+• Don't display shipping information only in the header because most users will miss it (unless it's sticky to the header and always visible).
 Place an additional section about delivery somewhere near the CTA button (above or below it).

-They don't have any prominent sections with delivery information.
+Here's a bad example from Ellejamilla: they don't have any prominent sections with delivery information.
 No messages at the top of the page, no dedicated sections near the ATC button.
 The only info about delivery is placed in the collapsed tab below the ATC section, but most users will never click there.

-They have a free shipping section right below the button, but it's not clear whether they deliver to my country and how fast it is.
 That is, the user has questions and every question that he can't find an answer to is a potential reason to leave your site.
 Moreover, if you click on "Read more" text, it will send you to another page in the same tab, which is a very poor user experience, because users will need to go back and forth between pages.

-Amazon shows 2 notifications about delivery to New York (below the search bar and the ATC button), also it shows that if I order within 6 hours, it will be delivered to me today.
-Playing with urgency elements.
+Now let's look at a good example from Amazon: they show 2 notifications about delivery to New York (below the search bar and the ATC button), also it shows that if I order within 6 hours, it will be delivered to me today (playing with urgency)

-They have a dedicated section about shipping with information about standard and express delivery and also additional info about the time of delivery in the collapsed tab "Delivery & Returns".
+A good example from Gymshark: they have a dedicated section about shipping with information about standard and express delivery and additional info about the time of delivery in the collapsed tab "Delivery & Returns".

-A good example from Fashionnova:
+Another good example from Fashionnova: they have 2 sections about delivery

-They have 2 sections about delivery: static message below the header about free shipping on orders over $75 for US and Canada Shoppers and additional info about estimated time of delivery and "ships within hours" text right below the ATC button
+• static message below the header about free shipping on orders over $75 for US and Canada Shoppers

-A/B testing results
+🚀 A/B testing results

 Important: